 If you're interested in a flavor of the sort of correspondence I had with Bob over the years, click the next link to see his handwritten notes on the rapid recharging of electric cars, written in reply to a letter of mine.
 The way he scrawled notes all over a copy of my letter, with lines and arrows pointing to his own marginal comments, was his standard way of replying.
 In this case, he then added an additional three pages of handwritten calculations and commentary.

 In those pages, Bob showed that even if electric cars could be designed with a rapid-recharge capability, the amount of energy that would have to be supplied in a short time to multiple electric cars by the equivalent of a "gas station" would be prohibitive.
 It would require each "electric recharge station" to be fed by massive high-tension power lines, if it could be done at all (energy now arrives at gas stations in tanker trucks, and gasoline packs an enormous energy density).
 I think more people will be interested in seeing how Bob thought and wrote than in actually going through the technical details of his arguments, although they are interesting.
 His response to my letter is just one example, out of many, of his boundless enthusiasm.

 Also included is a scan of Bob's 1991 "List of Dead and Abandoned Cars" (seen alongside California roads), the sort of thing Bob would do.
 He noted on top of the list that it was the 22nd year in which he had created such a list.
-Bob wrote about his annual creation of these lists in his article, What's All This Dead Car Stuff, Anyhow?
+Bob wrote about his annual creation of these lists in an article which you can still find in the Electronic Design archives, What's All This Dead Car Stuff, Anyhow?
 In it, he also explains the significance of such entries on the list as "62.5 Toyota" and "3.5 Saab".